 $4,139

-"The Miracle Worker" is an inspiring biographical film that tells the remarkable story of Helen Keller's teacher, Anne Sullivan.
-Adapted from William Gibson's celebrated play, the film captures Sullivan's determined efforts to help Helen, who lost her vision and hearing as an infant.
+"The Miracle Worker" (1962) is an extraordinary biographical drama that vividly depicts the powerful relationship between Helen Keller and her devoted teacher, Anne Sullivan.
+Adapted from William Gibson's acclaimed play, the film chronicles Sullivan’s relentless efforts to break through Helen’s world of darkness and silence after losing her sight and hearing as a child.

 ComedyDrama